275 Madison Avenue: Base

 The western elevation on Madison Avenue has four bays.
 The second bay from north has a recessed entrance, which leads to the ground-story banking space inside and was the main entrance prior to 2004.
 Above the entrance doorway are four windows; the space beneath these window panes is taken up by an octagonal clock and a sign.
 The first and third bays from north, respectively to the left and right of the Madison Avenue banking entrance, contain a large window pane at ground level and three spandrel–windows above.
 The fourth bay from north is seven spandrels wide, but there are ventilation grates instead of windows at the mezzanine.
 This bay has a double door of metal and glass, which leads to a storefront, as well as a shop window.

 The third floor has a set of window openings on both 40th Street and Madison Avenue.
 Along 40th Street, the third-floor window openings are asymmetrically arranged on either side of the main entrance, with twelve to the west (right) of the entrance and six to the east (left).
 All except one of these openings contain sash windows; the remaining opening has a louver.
 The openings are separated by silver geometric motifs.
-Architectural writer Christopher Gray wrote the motifs "could be kissing owls, or hooded figures, or the face cards in a deck from another planet".
+Architectural writer Christopher Gray wrote that the motifs "could be kissing owls, or hooded figures, or the face cards in a deck from another planet".
 This motif is repeated several times above the main entrance, which is flanked by two flagpoles.
 On Madison Avenue, there are eight such openings, separated by geometric motifs.
 Two of these openings have two sash windows each, while the others have one sash window each.